A wise sage once said:

 So where is the cheapest place to live in Nebraska?
 That would be Holdrege.

 Here are the 10 cheapest places to live in Nebraska for 2019:

 - Alliance (Photos | Homes For Sale)

 - Sidney (Photos | Homes For Sale)

-So listen up Lincoln (the most expensive place in Nebraska) as we explain how we created this ranking.
+So listen up Omaha (the most expensive place in Nebraska) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Nebraska and the cheapest places in the country:

-How We Determined The Cheapest Places To Live In The Cornhusker State For 2018
+How We Determined The Most Affordable Places To Live In The Cornhusker State For 2019

-You can then compare the cost of these things in each of the places in Nebraska to figure out which is the least expensive.
+You can then compare these metrics in each of the places in Nebraska to figure out which is the least expensive.

 Alliance is a city in Box Butte County, in the northwestern part of the state of Nebraska, in the Great Plains region of the United States.
 Its population was 8,491 at the 2010 census.
 It is the county seat of Box Butte County.